RuhamLeal/react-testing-library/README.md

 cd react-testing-library
 ```

-If you want to see de complete aplication, install dependicies:
+If you want to see the complete aplication, install dependicies:

 ```
 npm install